Philidor Docs

 Current Limitations

-The model does not yet differentiate:
+This vector does not yet fully differentiate:

-• DAO quorum thresholds
+• DAO quorum/liveness guarantees

-• Governance token distribution concentration
+• governance token concentration dynamics

 Thresholds